Orchestral Career Studies

 Faculty for Strings

-- Stephanie Sant'Ambrogio - Director, Orchestral Career Studies Graduate Program; Assistant Professor, Violin / Viola
+- Stephanie Sant'Ambrogio - Director, Orchestral Career Studies Graduate Program; Associate Professor, Violin / Viola

 - Dmitri Atapine, D.M.A. - Assistant Professor, Cello